Wakatake-class destroyer: Design

 The Wakatake-class destroyers were essentially slightly modified Momi-class ships with 50 tons additional displacement and a deeper draft to improve handling characteristics in heavy seas, particularly against rolling.
 Weaponry layout (with the exception of added AA armaments), general arrangement and silhouette were all identical with the Momi class.

-As with the Momi class, a number of types of turbine engines were used for propulsion.
+As with the Momi class, a number of types of steam turbines were used for propulsion.
 Asagao was built with Parsons impulse turbines, Yūgao with Escher Wyss & Cie Zoelly turbines, and the remaining vessels with Brown-Curtis turbines.

 The armament for the Wakatake-class was identical to that of the Momi class.
 The main battery consisted of three Type 3 120 mm 45 caliber naval guns in single mounts, with two twin Type 6 torpedo launchers.
 Anti-aircraft protection was provided by two 7.7mm machine guns.
 After the start of the Pacific War, one of the Type 3 guns was replaced by two triple-mount Type 96 25-mm cannons, although some vessels had three twin-mounts and two single-mounts instead.
 The minesweeping gear was replaced by 36 to 48 depth charges with four launchers.
 Some of the vessels also were fitted with a Type 13 radar.